Jared Goff and NFC-leading Lions score at will in 52-6 win over Jaguars

 St. Brown (161) and Williams (124) had single-game highs for yards receiving.
 Montgomery and Gibbs combined for 218 yards of offense.

-Hendon Hooker gave Goff a break midway through the fourth and set up Jake Bates’ 54-yard field goal.
+Hooker gave Goff a break in the fourth and set up Jake Bates’ 54-yard field goal.
 Detroit ran out the clock in the final minutes, mercifully choosing not to score again.

 Detroit’s defense got a boost from newly acquired end Za’Darius Smith, who had a sack in his debut with the franchise.